A look at in-camera performance between all the most popular SD memory cards in the Canon M6 mark II.

 Use this guide to find the best memory cards for the Canon M6 II.

-Also, check out my list of best accessories for the EOS M6 Mark II.
+Also, check out the guide for the best accessories for the EOS M6 Mark II.

 Here the top 5 recommended cards with their in-camera speeds.

-As always, I test every card that’s available at the time in the camera.
-I do this by shooting a few continuous burst sequences until the buffer is full to check for any issues, then I measure how much time it takes the buffer to clear against how much data was written.
+We test every card that’s available at the time to gather in-camera benchmarks.
+This is done by shooting a few continuous burst sequences until the buffer is full, then I measure how much time it takes the buffer to clear against how much data was written.

 USB 3.0 speeds are taken with a Lexar reader.
-Although, I have a new USB-C reader that is running a bit faster with most cards.
+Although, there are new USB-C readers that run a bit faster with most cards.
 So if you have a USB-C computer, be sure to grab one of those.
-I’m using this Sandisk reader seen on Amazon.

 |Memory Card||Speed Class||Canon M6 II Write||USB Read||USB Write|